rrumale/multitenant_indepth/clone-plug-drop-novnc/clone-plug-drop-novnc.md

           commit;
           select coun(*) from sale_orders;</copy>
     ```

-9. Leave the **OE** pluggable database open with the load running against it for the rest of the steps in this lab.
+    PDB Snapshot Copy is a good way to create test and Dev environments from a production.
+You can drop the snapshots once the testing is done.
+You can take a snapshot copy of a refreshable PDB from production to ensure you get the latest dataset to run tests.
+In the next task, we will learn about refreshable snapshots.

-## Task 9: PDB Refresh
+## Task 11: PDB Refresh
 This section looks at how to hot clone a pluggable database, open it for read only and then refresh the database.

 [](youtube:L9l7v6dH-e8)